Kuo-TingKai/rt_talker/README.md

 ## Development Notes

 - The application uses LiveKit's free tier for development
-- OpenAI Realtime API may require waitlist access
+- OpenAI Whisper API and Chat API are available with standard API access
+- Audio is processed every 3 seconds for optimal balance between responsiveness and API efficiency
 - For production, consider implementing proper error boundaries and loading states
-- Audio processing happens client-side; consider server-side processing for production
+- The application maintains conversation context throughout the session

 ## License